 Life insurance provides your family with an additional source of income in case something happens to you.
 The general rule of thumb maintains that policies should cover at least 50% of your annual income.
+Alternatively, others advise that your policy should cover at least seven years of your salary.
 However, as a single parent,you may need even more coverage.

 2. What Will the Money Be Used for?

 Simply having life insurance as a single parent isn’t enough.
 You also need to know what the money will go towards when you pass away.
 The answer to that ultimately depends on how old your kids are and what would happen to them if you died before they reached adulthood.

 Let’s say you have young children, for example.
 Your insurance policy may only need to supplement income rather than replace.
 This is in the event that a financially secure relative could take over caring for your children.
 On the other hand, your chosen guardian might not make enough to cover the additional expense of raising children.
 In that case, you might need more coverage.

 If your children are older, you might want to use life insurance as a safety net.
 For example, the payout can help pay their college costs in case you’re not around to help out.
 Average annual costs for tuition and fees can range from a few thousand dollars to upwards of $50,000 at some private colleges.
 Your policy might need to factor in your child’s college plans.
 Will your child attend community college or shoot for the Ivy League?
 Even if college seems far off, you may want to err on the side of more coverage.

 3. How Much Life Insurance to Buy

 There are two major considerations as you determine how much life insurance to buy.
 One is current and long-term expenses; the other is current assets, including savings and existing life insurance.